Tukeque/TukeCompiler/README.md

 # tuke compiler
 a compiler from a custom language, tuke language, to URCL.

+NOTE: this project is archived and wont recieve any more updates(since its bad) and i have made another compiler(Tukpiler), which a way better language and way better code. check it out in my github

 ## usage
 from the command line, run:
 ```